 Professor Steven Chown

-Director, Security Antarctica's Environmental Future
+Director, Securing Antarctica's Environmental Future

 Steven is engaged in biogeographic and macroecological studies, macrophysiology, spatial ecology, and invasion biology.
 Translation of science into policy is a major focus.

 Rohan's research seeks to secure biodiversity, especially as it relates to restoration of natural systems and recovery of threatened vertebrate species.